A Growing Concern

 Once the attorney had helped Campbell establish the fledgling garden center as an LLC (limited liability corporation), the simplest form of incorporation, another Entrepreneur Support Center counselor entered the picture.
-John Diebel, assistant director of technology commercialization for Michigan Tech’s Office of Innovation and Industry Engagement, counsels would-be entrepreneurs about intellectual property protection.
+John Diebel, assistant director of technology commercialization for Michigan Tech’s Office of Innovation and Commercialization, counsels would-be entrepreneurs about intellectual property protection.
 Since Campbell’s business is not high-tech and does not involve patents or licenses, he helped her with market research.

 “He helped me find out if there was a demand for more variety in plants and for fresher, natural, healthier produce,” Campbell says.
 “And there is a great demand for more variety.”

 Developing a workable business plan was another bump in the road.
 With counsel from Leinonen, Diebel and Jim Beauchamp from the SBTDC office in Escanaba, Campbell crafted a plan so promising that, at the urging of Travis Beaulieu—an undergraduate entrepreneur who won the 2011 Bob Mark Memorial Elevator Pitch Competition—she entered the statewide New Venture Competition.
-Jim Baker, director of Tech’s Office of Innovation and Industry Engagement; Paul Nelson, associate professor in the School of Business and Economics; Phil Musser, head of the Keweenaw Economic Development Alliance, and Leinonen helped Campbell and her team partner, Jeffrey Squires—who just graduated in mechanical engineering—polish their plans.
+Jim Baker, director of Tech’s Office of Innovation and Commercialization; Paul Nelson, associate professor in the School of Business and Economics; Phil Musser, head of the Keweenaw Economic Development Alliance, and Leinonen helped Campbell and her team partner, Jeffrey Squires—who just graduated in mechanical engineering—polish their plans.
 They made it to the second round of the competition, a partnership between Michigan Tech and Central Michigan University.